 Each of us is hurled

-Into a great big
+Into a great big world

 What you do